 3 Important things to Know About Mauritania

 Many governments have current travel warnings for Mauritania.
 Most strongly advise against travelling there.
 These travel warnings are absolute over-reactions to things that actually happened in Mali, not Mauritania, 20 or more years ago.
 I travelled to remote areas of the country, where according to the travel warnings, the possibility of something dangerous happening increases.
 No matter where I was, I never felt anything but safe.

-Wherever you are in country areas, locals are always willing to take you under their wing, to make sure you’re safe and comfortable.
+Wherever you are in country areas, locals are always willing to take you under their wing. they’ll always make sure you’re safe and comfortable.
 There are definitely countries in Western Africa that are much less safe, but do not have current travel warnings.
-If you have any reservations or doubts, it’s always prudent to get in touch with some locals to check the actual situation before altering your plans.
+If you have any reservations or doubts, it’s always prudent to get in touch with locals.
+They can give you details on the actual situation in the area.